Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Numerical experiments

-The total loss function is given by \eqref{loss_gen} with $\textbf{z}(t)=(x(t),y(t),p_x(t),p_y(t))$ and the Hamilton-Dirac equation residual in the first term of \eqref{loss_gen} is determined by Eqs. \eqref{dx_pendulum}--\eqref{dpy_pednulum}.
-The regularization term is constructed using the total Hamiltonian \eqref{Ht_pendulum} and the constraints \eqref{prim_constr_1} and \eqref{secondary_constr_1}.
-In Fig.~\ref{fig_pend_timeseries} we plotted the time series for $x,y,p_x,p_y$ obtained by the neural network solution \eqref{z_net} versus the ``exact solution'' determined by solving the Hamilton-Dirac equations with the LSODA\footnote{LSODA is an Adams/BDF numerical method with automatic stiffness detection and automatic switching.} algorithm using a dense grid.
-For assessing the constrained neural network method we also integrated Eqs.~\eqref{dx_pendulum}--\eqref{dpy_pednulum} using the fifth order Runge-Kutta (RK45) method.
-It is evident that the HDNN solution conserves the amplitude of the oscillation in all variables, and consequently the energy is conserved, in contrast to the RK45 method which exhibits dissipation.
+In Fig.~\ref{fig_pend_timeseries} we plotted the time series for $x,p_x$ obtained by the neural network solution \eqref{z_net} for the median value $m=1.5$ and the maximum seen value $m=2.0$, versus a high precision numerical solution, informally referred to as ``exact solution''.
+This is obtained by solving the Hamilton-Dirac equations with the LSODA algorithm\footnote{{ LSODA is an Adams/BDF numerical method with automatic stiffness detection and automatic switching \cite{Hindmarsh1983}.}} using a dense grid.
+To evaluate the constrained neural network method, we also integrated Eqs.~\eqref{dx_pendulum}--\eqref{dpy_pednulum} using the fifth-order Runge-Kutta (RK45) method.
+The HDNN prediction closely reproduces the exact motion for both values $m=1.5$ and $m=2.0$.
+In both cases, it is evident that the HDNN solution conserves the amplitude of the oscillation and momentum and consequently the energy and the constraints are conserved.
+In contrast, the RK45 method shows energy dissipation and a slight phase drift.

+{ To illustrate these effects, Fig.~\ref{fig_pend_timeseries_error} shows the $L_2$ error of both solutions, computed with respect to the ``exact solution'' over time.
+At each time $t$, this error is defined as $L_2 = \sqrt{\sum_{i=1}^{2N}(z^i-\tilde{z}^i)^2}$, where $\tilde{\textbf{z}}$ is the LSODA solution.
+For the median mass value $m=1.5$, the HDNN prediction is significantly more accurate than the RK45 solution.
+For $m=2.0$, the HDNN prediction is initially less accurate than the RK45 solution, but becomes more accurate at larger times.
+Thus, once trained, the HDNN can produce all trajectories with better accuracy than RK45, for pendulum masses ranging from $m=1.0$ to $m=2.0$ via a simple forward pass through the network, requiring only inference time.
+This capability provides a substantial advantage over traditional solvers, which must be invoked repeatedly for multi-query problems.}

+The energy and constraint-conserving properties of the HDNN, are demonstrated by plotting the normalized energy difference $ (E(t)-E_0)/E_0$ and the absolute values of the constraints $|\Phi|$ and $|\Psi|$, over time.
+This is done in Figs.~\ref{fig_pend_energy} and \ref{fig_pend_constrs}, respectively where the HDNN predictions are compared with the corresponnding RK45 numerical solutions. { The HDNN predictions are shown for $m=1.5$ and $m=2.0$.
+In both cases, the HDNN conserves energy and the Dirac constraints with high precision, in contrast to the RK45 method, which exhibits energy dissipation and constraint violation.} We also plot the pendulum trajectory on the section planes $x-y$ and $p_x-p_y$ of the phase-space in Fig.~\ref{fig_pend_trajectories}.
+Clearly, both HDNN predictions follow the correct path of the pendulum motion, while the RK45 solution drifts away due to artificial energy dissipation.